 Les aiguilles de Port Caton (The Port Coton Needles)

-Following the county road D190, we ended in a parking lot near Les Aiguilles de Port Caton (The Needles of Cotton Port).
-The name refers to the spray of the waves lapping up on the jagged rocks in heavy weather, which resemble the appearance of cotton.
-And the remarkable tall pinnacles of rock standing among the waves have inspired many painters, such as Claude Monet, who produced many famous paintings.
+Travelling along county road D190, we reached a parking lot near Les Aiguilles de Port Caton (The Needles of Cotton Port).
+The name is derived from the splashing waves on the rugged rocks during stormy weather, resembling the appearance of cotton.
+The impressive tall rock pinnacles rising amidst the waves have been a muse for artists, including Claude Monet, who created several renowned paintings.

 Pointe des Poulans

-Our next stop was Pointe des Poulans, a hiking trail from Fort Sarah Bernhardt to the Poulains Lighthouse.
-The site offers a panoramic view.
-On a clear day, the view from the lighthouse extends to the Isle de Croix, Lorient, and the Bay of Quiberon.
+Our next destination was Pointe des Poulains, a hiking trail stretching from Fort Sarah Bernhardt to the Poulains Lighthouse.
+The site offers panoramic views.
+On a clear day, the lighthouse provides a vista that extends to the Isle de Croix, Lorient, and the Bay of Quiberon.

-The actress Sarah Bernhardt, an international idol and a 19th-century superstar spent nearly every summer on Belle-Ile after in a converted fort on the Pointe des Poulains.
+The renowned actress Sarah Bernhardt, a 19th-century superstar and international idol, spent almost every summer on Belle-Île, residing in a converted fort on the Pointe des Poulains.

-After a walk along the cliffs, we headed towards the lighthouse and were surprised to see a tiny beach that separates la Pointe des Poulains from the rest of the island.
-What a secluded place!
-I could imagine making my way down to the hidden beach if it were in the summertime.
+Following a stroll along the cliffs, we made our way towards the lighthouse and were pleasantly surprised by the presence of a small beach that separates la Pointe des Poulains from the rest of the island.
+What a hidden gem!
+I could easily envision descending to the secluded beach, especially during the summertime.

 Port de Sauzon

-It was in the middle of October.
-The autumn sunlight brings out the pastel hue of the houses with coloured shutters.
-The particular charm of this fishing village fascinates painters and photographers.
+During our visit in mid-October, the autumn sunlight beautifully illuminated the pastel-colored houses adorned with vibrant shutters.
+The unique charm of this fishing village has attracted both painters and photographers.

 Le Palais